 Summers were busy, but they were also filled with the kind of rest that rejuvenated my soul.
 They were simple, focused, carefree, and marvelous.
 With a little effort, we can harness the fairly inexpensive magic of childhood and actually relax this summer.

-Here are four mostly free ways to relax this summer.
+Here are five mostly free ways to relax this summer.

 One of the easiest things you can do to find relaxation this summer is to put down your phone.
 Be present in the moment.
 Focus on what’s in front of you.
 Set healthy boundaries between work and home to maximize your time off—and rest, with your phone down.